graemetlloyd/ProjectBlackFish/Input data/SourceList.md

 Lambert, O., Godfrey, S. J. and Fitzgerald, E. M. G., 2018. *Yaquinacetus meadi*, a new latest Oligocene-early Miocene dolphin (Cetacea, Odontoceti, Squaloziphiidae, fam. nov.) from the Nye Mudstone (Oregon, U.S.A.). *Journal of Vertebrate Paleontology*, **38**, e1559174.

+Lambert, O., Auclair, C., Cauxeiro, C., Lopez, M. and Adnet, S., 2018.
+A close relative of the Amazon river dolphin in marine deposits: a new Iniidae from the late Miocene of Angola. *PeerJ*, **6**, e5556.

 Lambert, O., Bianucci, G., Salas-Gismondi, R., Di Celma, C., Steurbaut, E., Urbina, M. and de Muizon, C., 2019.
 An amphibious whale from the Middle Eocene of Peru reveals early South Pacific dispersal of quadrupedal cetaceans. *Current Biology*, **29**, 1352-1359.

 Lambert, O., Bianucci, G. and de Muizon, C., in press.
 Macroraptorial sperm whales (Cetacea, Odontoceti, Physeteroidea) from the Miocene of Peru. *Zoological Journal of the Linnean Society*.

+Lambert, O., Collareta, A., Benites-Palomino, A., Di Celma, C., Muizon, C., Urbina, M. and Bianucci, G., in press.
+A new small, mesorostrine inioid (Cetacea, Odontoceti, Delphinida) from four upper Miocene localities in the Pisco Basin, Peru. *Papers in Palaeontology*.

 Luo, Z.-C. and Marsh, K., 1996.
 Petrosal (periotic) and inner ear of a Pliocene kogiine whale (Kogiinae, Odontoceti): implications on relationships and hearing evolution of toothed whales. *Journal of Vertebrate Paleontology*, **16**, 328-348.